mikeraab/docker001/Participant-Guide.md

 <img src=images/2017-03-16_11-19-42.jpg />

-Scroll Down and Commit your Changes.
+Scroll down and Commit your Changes.
 Add a description and press the "Commit Changes" button:

 <img src=images/052-commit-index.png />

-This will trigger a new automated build in Docker Hub, which will run the Dockerfile, which incorporates the new changes in index.html as part of the build process:
+This will trigger a new automated build in Docker Hub, which will run the Dockerfile, which incorporates the new changes in Index.html as part of the build process:

-> *Note - if the automated build does not happen automatically, you can just use the "Trigger" button in the Build Settings tab to start an image build.*
+> *Note - if the automated build does not happen automatically, you can just use the "Trigger" button in the Docker Hub - Build Settings tab to manually start an image build.*

 <img src=images/github-dockerhub_3.jpg />

-It will take a few minutes for this to complete in Docker Hub.
+The build will take a few minutes to complete in Docker Hub.
 When it does, Success will be noted in the Status column:

+> *Note - you may need to refresh your browser tab to see the updated status.*

 <img src=images/github-dockerhub_1.jpg />

-Back in your Docker CLI environment, run the new container:
+When you have a successful built, go back into your Docker CLI environment, run the new container.
+Replace your Docker Hub name for "username" in the below command:

 ```
-docker run -d -p80:80 "myDockerName/hello-earth"
+docker run -d -p80:80 "username/hello-earth"
 ```

-Once the container is running, visit the host’s IP and observe your changes and a new Hello Earth contianer that you just built and ran!
+Once the container is running, visit the docker host’s IP and observe your changes for a new hello-earth contianer that you just built and ran!

 <img src=images/github-dockerhub_15.jpg />

-Tweet to the world that you have created your own Hello Earth containerized app!
+Tweet to the world that you have created your own HelloEarth containerized app!

+> *Note - remember to use your Docker Hub account name where it says "username" in the tweet.*

 ```
-Check out the HelloEarth #Docker app that I just created.
-It's posted in my Docker Hub https://hub.docker.com/r/myDockerName/hello-earth
+Check out my Hello Earth #Docker app that I just created in my #OracleCode HOL.
+It's in my Docker Hub https://hub.docker.com/r/username/hello-earth
 ```

 **Congratulations!**  You have successfully completed this Hands On Lab!